sindresorhus/file-type/readme.md

 Returns a `Promise` which resolves to the original readable stream argument, but with an added `fileType` property, which is an object like the one returned from `FileType.fromFile()`.

-Very handy to put in between a stream, but it comes with a price.
-Internally `stream()` builds up a buffer of `sampleSize` bytes, used as a sample, to determine the file type.
+This method can be handy to put in between a stream, but it comes with a price.
+Internally, `stream()` builds up a buffer of `sampleSize` bytes, used as a sample, to determine the file type.
 The sample size impacts the file detection resolution.
 A smaller sample size will result in lower probability of the best file type detection.

 *Note:* This method is only available using Node.js.